 Homemade Pita Bread

 Homemade pita bread is truly life-changing if you’ve never made it, it’s also substantially easier than one might expect.
 If you’ve made my felafel recipe, now it’s time to make it again, but this time with homemade pita.
 The New York Times published a recipe by David Tanis for homemade pita, it is the gold standard.
-Pita is leavened, so it does require a rising stage, so it’s not as time-consuming as most breads, in-fact, it’s considered one of the easiest “breads” to master.
+Pita is leavened, so it does require a rising stage, so it’s not as time-consuming as most breads, in fact, it’s considered one of the easiest “breads” to master.

-History of Pita Bread:
+History of Pita Bread

 The first important step in the process is to bloom the yeast, a necessary hydration step when baking with active dry yeast.
 Yeast is best purchased in small quantities and used as soon as possible.
 When you combine yeast with warm water, a little of the flour, and a pinch of sugar, it should show activity within a few minutes.
 This tells you the yeast is fresh.
 Provided your kitchen is not too cold.
 If nothing is visible after 20 minutes, discard the mixture and use a different batch of yeast.
 Unfortunately, there’s no way to revive old yeast.

-The Trick To Baking Pita:
+The Trick To Baking Pita

 When you’re ready to bake the pita, what’s essential is a very hot oven.
 Before you do that, place your cooking surface, such as a baking tray, cast iron pan, or even a pizza stone on its lowest oven shelf and allow it to heat up with the oven.
 This is the trick I use to make homemade matzo during Passover.
-If the oven and pan is hot, the pita will cook extremely fast and work its magic.
+If the oven and pan are hot, the pita will cook extremely fast and work its magic.
 Within minutes the pita will puff up.
 But watch carefully and don’t let it brown!

-How the Pocket Gets Created:
+How the Pocket Gets Created

 That special pocket inside the pita bread is what makes pita so different from most other types of bread.
 But what’s the science behind the making of the pita pocket?
-The pocket is actually formed as the dough rises through the huge amount of steam and very high baking temperature.
+The pocket is formed as the dough rises through the huge amount of steam and very high baking temperature.
 The bread has two flat layers and it is baked very quickly at extremely high temperatures.
 Thanks to this process, the dough bakes rapidly and separates in its center while baking.
 This immediately creates a large air bubble, and the two layers are separated to form the inner pocket between them.
 The pita deflates as soon as it cools, but the pocket remains.

 This recipe is made using a combination of whole wheat and all-purpose flour, this creates the texture I like the best.
 But feel free to try any flour combination you prefer, it’s easily adaptable.
 And even if you’re not up to making homemade felafel to go along with it, a pita-pocket sandwich is just as incredible.